Is It Time For You To Apply For U.S. Citizenship?

 Things To Know About Naturalization

-“Naturalization” is another word for becoming an American citizen.
-I am available to help you navigate the legal steps toward naturalization.
-The information below summarizes answers to questions that many clients ask us about U.S. citizenship.
+I can help you navigate the legal steps toward naturalization.
+The information below summarizes answers to many clients’ questions about U.S. citizenship.

 Paths To Citizenship

-If you are from another country and have lived in the U.S. as a permanent resident for five years or longer (or three years, if you are married to a U.S. citizen), then you may qualify to apply for U.S. citizenship.
-You will need to demonstrate continuous residence in the U.S. for those five or three years, with at least 30 months spent physically in the U.S. (or 18 months, if you’re married to a U.S. citizen), before applying.
-You will also need to demonstrate good moral character and pass a test and interview.
+However, whether the scenarios above apply to you or not, you will need to demonstrate continuous residence in the U.S. for those five or three years, with at least 30 months spent physically in the U.S. (or 18 months if you’re married to a U.S. citizen), before applying.
+You must also demonstrate good moral character and pass a citizenship test and interview.

 Benefits Of Citizenship